map5nl/map5topo.nl/docs/src/create/method.md

 Data inspection:

+* `pg_featureserv` is run to provide ALL PostGIS data schemas plus tables via OGC API Features endpoint
+* in QGIS we connect to that endpoint
 * QGIS: start the project from `tools/qgis/map5topo-inspector.qgz`
 * PostGIS: use PGAdminIV webapp to inpect PostGIS data: https://topo.map5.nl/pgadmin

 ## 5. Documentation

-You are encouraged to write comments and READMEs, but the main documentation is under `services/apps/www/doc`.
+You are encouraged to write comments and READMEs, but the main documentation is has its own repo: the  [map5topo.nl GitHub repo](https://github.com/map5/map5topo.nl) using mkdocs to automatically rebuild the website map5topo.nl on commit/push.

 Docs are in Markdown.
-[Docsify](https://docsify.js.org/) is used for direct rendering .md files in the browser, so no build is required.
-We may later switch to something like `mkdocs` but this is convenient for now.